 It is Saturday- dementia and music therapy day.
 I will never forget that day.
 I was working on a senior behavioral health unit.
-The activities director had asked a friend of mine to come in and play her guitar and piano for the patients we had on the unit at the time.
+The activities director had asked a friend of mine to come in and play her guitar and piano.
+This was a treat for the patients we had on the unit at the time.

 We had a patient at the time, Agnes, in the very late stages of dementia.
 She was no longer able to care for herself.
 In fact, she was total care.
 She did not respond to anything that we said or did.
-She would just sit back in her reclining chair we would place her in and just sit until we moved her to return her to her room.
+She would just sit back in her reclining chair.
+We would place her in the chair and just sit… until we moved her to return her to her room.

-As my friend played the guitar, she would take a seat next to different patients and play a tune based on a request or information that we had gotten from the family or the chart.
+As my friend played the guitar, she would take a seat next to different patients.
+She would play a tune based on a request or information that we had gotten from the family or the chart.

 On this particular day, when she sat next to Agnes, there was no response at all.
 I told my friend that Agnes used to sing for the church choir and loved gospel songs.
-I learned from the family that Agnes started singing in the church choir when she was young and it had always been a part of her life.
+I learned from the family that Agnes started singing in the church choir when she was young.
+It had always been a part of her life.

 What occurs with the brain and music?

-It is not known how the brain processes music, but, what scientists do know is that that music is processed in many different parts of the brain.
-An individual may have a personal experience and a piece of music that is associated with that experience and becomes the stimulus for memories.
-Even in the late stages of dementia, a person may feel emotions and even the memory of the experience when they hear that piece of music.
+It is not known how the brain processes music.
+Scientists do know is that that music is processed in many different parts of the brain.
+An individual may have a personal experience.
+A piece of music is associated with that experience.
+This becomes the stimulus for memories.
+Even in the late stages of dementia, a person may feel emotions… and even the memory of the experience when they hear that piece of music.

-Researchers believe there is a link between that brains auditory cortex and the limbic system (where emotions are processed).
-Many researchers believe that individuals with dementia and other neurological damage can actually improve their ability to physically move, and remember things by listening to music.
+Researchers believe there is a link between the brain's auditory cortex and the limbic system.
+The limbic system is where emotions are processed.
+Researchers believe that individuals with dementia, and other neurological diseases… can actually improve their ability to physically move and remember things by listening to music.

-Many studies done with those with dementia have repeatedly shown that familiar and pleasurable music has had an affect on negative or challenging behaviors to decrease stress, agitation and anxiety.
-This is a behavioral intervention that has been successful at avoiding the use of medications.
+Studies show those with dementia respond to familiar and pleasurable music.
+It has been proven to have an effect on negative or challenging behaviors.
+The music can decrease stress, agitation and anxiety.
+This is a behavioral intervention that has been successful… at avoiding the use of medications.

 More on Understanding Dementia Behaviors here